abhiram-b-ashok/abhiram-b-ashok/README.md

 - 👋 Hi, I’m @abhiram-b-ashok
 - 👀 I’m interested in JS
-- 🌱 I’m currently learning Full Stack in JS
+- 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on Making sites with React and Node
+- 💞️ I’m looking to collaborate on Making sites with React and Next js

 <!---
 abhiram-b-ashok/abhiram-b-ashok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.